 Bruges 3&1 | Redhill to Bruges cycle ride in 1 or 3 days

-Our three-day option is now sold out, but there are a few remaining places for the one-day option, so book soon to avoid missing out.
+Any existing bookings will be automatically transferred to the new date.
+Our three-day option is now sold out, but there will be a few remaining places for the one-day option.
+New bookings will be available shortly.

 Both options are fully supported and the cost of the trip includes free training, all travel, accommodation, breakfast, lunch, commemorative medal and bespoke YMCA Bruges 3&1 cycle shirt.
 All bikes and luggage will be transported back to the YMCA for you to pick up on Sunday evening.